The Pridoli Epoch (423-419 Ma) is the Late Silurian, occurring after the Ludlow Epoch, and before Lochkovian (Early Devonian)

 Siberia, Laurentia, and Baltica clustered around the equator.

-Laurentia and Baltica collided at the end of the Silurian, forming a new supercontinent, Euramerica, and raising new mountain ranges.
+Laurentia and Baltica collided at the end of the Silurian, forming a new supercontinent, Euramerica,

 Formation of extensive evaporite (salt) deposits near the equator.